jamespepper81/Analyzer/PERFORMANCE_IMPROVEMENT_SUMMARY.md

 for each address { await API call }

 // After: Chunked Parallel (2s for 100 addresses)
 for each chunk of 10 {
   await Promise.allSettled(chunk.map(addr => API call))
 }
 ```

+#### XPUB-Aware Detection & Cached Discovery
+- Infer the likely address script type from the XPUB prefix (xpub/ypub/zpub) to skip redundant type scans.
+- Cache discovered addresses for 10 minutes and share in-flight discovery promises to prevent duplicate network bursts.

 ### 3. Files Changed